 Who Are the Victims of Alcoholism?

 Alcohol abuse and alcoholism remain some of the most severe diseases in the world.
-Currently, millions of Americans are impacted by alcohol abuse yearly.
-The pull of alcohol has trapped many, from famous singers and writers to everyday people.
-Victims of alcoholism include members of every ethnicity, socio-economic class, profession, gender, orientation, or age.
-Tragically, the victims of alcoholism are not limited to those who drink, but also their loved ones or anyone who they encounter while drunk.
-The devastation of alcohol abuse can include emotional, psychological, behavioral, medical, legal, financial, personal, and professional damage that can be traumatic for those involved.
+Currently, millions of Americans are impacted by alcohol abuse every year.
+Anyone can experience alcohol dependence, from famous singers and writers to everyday people.
+People who have been diagnosed with a severe alcohol use disorder can include members of every ethnicity, socio-economic class, profession, gender, orientation, or age.
+Alcoholism can have harmful consequences not only for the person with the disease, but also for their loved ones or anyone who they encounter while impaired by alcohol.
+Theses harmful consequences of alcohol abuse can include emotional, psychological, behavioral, medical, legal, financial, personal, physical, spiritual, relation, and professional damage that can be traumatic for everyone involved.

 How Alcohol Impacts People

 Not only does excessive alcohol use cause health problems, it causes behavioral problems that may concern those witnessing its effects.
 With regular alcohol consumption, the brain may shrink in size.
 This can in turn create behavioral changes, contributing to stress.
 Withdrawal symptoms can be extremely difficult to withstand.
 To illustrate, when someone limits their alcohol consumption after developing a tolerance or dependence, the brain craves the chemicals in alcohol.
 He or she may exhibit seizures, depression or anxiety, irritability, and fatigue.
-Withdrawal can encourage aggression and hallucinations to occur, which can distract from daily activities and one’s peace of mind.
-To escape the difficult side effects, many return to drinking.
+During withdrawal, a person can experience seizures, tremors, sweating, aggression, hallucinations, and even death.
+Withdrawal symptoms can negatively impact a person’s daily life and peace of mind.
+To relive the symptoms of withdrawal, many return to drinking alcohol.

 Alcohol can be a substance to cope with mental and emotional distress.
-Someone grappling with depression who uses alcohol to drink can become unrecognizable to their loved one.
-Not only do loved ones see the low moods of depressive episodes unravel, the effects are more intense when combined this with alcohol.
+A person who abuses alcohol or become dependent on it may develop depression and become unrecognizable to their loved ones.
+In these cases, not only do loved ones witness depressive episodes, but the effects are more intense when combined with the depressive effects of alcohol.

 How Alcoholism Affects Family Members